fedecarg/bbc-com-recruitment-test/README.md

 Test data is available at [https://gist.githubusercontent.com...](https://gist.githubusercontent.com/fedecarg/5772727ae899890d5bcf758a437e7fe5/raw/d030cd98ad5015707be919523b5f8710cbc6c623/bbc_news_test_data.json), use it to get video information, including image, caption, section and duration.

 Scale the image appropriately by replacing the `$recipe` placeholder in the `media.image.href` url with your desired size.
 The available image resolutions are shown [here](https://developer.bbc.co.uk/content/image-recipes).

+One of the requirements is to keep your commits atomic.
+Keep them small so it is easier for us to review your code and see each incremental change.
+Once you're done, create a Pull Request and send us the link to your repo.

 ## User Stories